shgninc/ceph-deployment/README.md

 This project is based on [cephadm-ansible], but with some modifications to make it work on **Debian**.
 At first try to read the [MAINREADME] and then continue here.

+In The Begining, edit the inventory.yml file, and define the **MON, OSD, MGR...** servers, and edit servers.yml file to define host address and other ansible variables.

 Additionally, two directories have been added:

 - **shgn** – contains the required playbooks.